RachelKennedy09/Summit-Scene-Mobile-App/devlogs/DEVLOG-Part2-UpgradesAndPolishing.md

 - Map markers require careful spatial adjustments to avoid stacking.
 - Increasing visual exaggeration is sometimes necessary for demos (professors won’t zoom in/out).
 - Consistency between Hub filtering and Map filtering greatly improves maintainability.

+---

+## Sprint 15: Avatar System - saving, rendering, and community integration

+(Dec 4)

+### Sprint Goals

+1. Build a full avatar system with 16 curated avatar images.
+2. Enable profile avatar selection on the Account screen.
+3. Persist avatar selections to the backend using avatarKey.
+4. Display avatar images across the entire app:

+- Account Header
+- ProfileCard
+- Community Posts
+- Community Replies
+- Member Profile Modal

+5. Fix backend update issues preventing avatar saving.
+6. Sync frontend state with backend responses to ensure avatars update instantly.

+### Challenges + How I Solved Them

+<b>Issue: Avatar would not save (backend rejecting updates)</b>

+Users could pick an avatar, but saving always failed with:

+    "No valid fields provided to update."

+This came from an old version of the backend /api/users/me route that required at least one validated field before updating.
+Since the update logic was still running older code on Render, avatar saves silently failed.

+<b>Fix:</b>

+- Updated the /api/users/me route to always accept avatarKey, even when other profile fields are unchanged.
+- Removed the old “No valid fields provided” guard.
+- Added a clear debug log:
+  - console.log("🔥 LIVE USERS /me v2 handler hit.
+Body:", req.body);
+- Redeployed backend to ensure the updated code was running.

+## After deployment, avatarKey updates began working instantly.

+<b>Issue: Avatar not showing on Community posts & replies</b>

+Even after picking an avatar, Community posts still showed only initials.

+Root cause:

+The backend never successfully stored avatarKey, so post.user.avatarKey was always null.

+<b>Fix:</b>

+Once the backend update route was corrected, the existing frontend logic immediately started working:

+- communityPostCard now pulls avatar from:

+`const avatarKey = userObj?.avatarKey;
+const avatarSource = AVATARS[avatarKey];`

+- Replies populate correctly through:

+`populate("replies.user", "name role avatarKey town ...");`

+Result:

+Posts and replies now show the correct avatar bubble and image.

+---

+<b>Issue: AuthContext not merging avatarKey after updates</b>

+When saving an avatar, the backend responded correctly, but the user state needed to refresh.

+<b>Fix:</b>

+Used the returned data.user from /api/users/me to immediately update context:

+`if (data.user) setUser(data.user);`

+This ensures avatar changes appear immediately without logging out.

+### Wins + Breakthroughs

+- Users can now choose from 16 curated avatars with diverse skin tones, hairstyles, and styles.
+- Avatar selection fully persists across sessions using JWT + MongoDB.
+- Community posts now display polished avatar images instead of initials.
+- Replies also show avatars for each member.
+- The Member Profile Modal now feels more alive and personable.
+- Account screen feels dramatically more polished and user-friendly.
+- All avatar logic fits cleanly into the existing theme and UI system.

+### What I Learned

+- A single outdated backend route can block an entire feature flow, even when the frontend is perfect.
+- Deployment verification (logs, version markers) is critical for debugging.
+- Populating reference fields (post.user, reply.user) is essential for rich UI features like avatars.
+- Good system design means the same data (avatarKey) works everywhere with minimal code.
+- Adding expressive logs like 🔥 LIVE USERS /me v2 handler hit makes debugging backend routes so much easier.